asdcid/Cp-hap/README.md

 In general, only two structures will be observed, such as "LSC_IR_SSC_IRrc" and "LSC_IR_SSCrc_IRrc", which are the single copies (long/short) with the identical or different orientations.
 The orientation of inverted repeats should be identical between these two structures.
 And the number of reads supporting each structure should be similar (50% vs 50%) if you have enough reads covering at least three conjunctions (see above).

-However, if the ratio of these two structures is far away from 50% vs 50%, or you get only one structure or more than two structures, it suggests there are some interesting stories behind your chloroplast genome.
+However, if the ratio of these two structures is far away from 50% vs 50%, or you get only one structure or more than two structures, it suggests that the orientation of two "IR" are not inverted or there are some interesting stories behind your chloroplast genome.
+For example, the _Selaginella tamariscina_ chloroplast genome has a positioned repeats (two "inverted repeats" in the same orientation instead of inverted).
+In this case, two structure will be observed:LSCrc_IR_SSCrc_IRrc and LSC_IR_SSC_IRrc.

-For chloroplast genome which has only one inverted repeat, it is supposed to observe only one structure.